New US helicopters mark major change for Afghan air force

 Members of the first class of six pilots said they were excited over what they view as more modern helicopters.

-“Black Hawks are manoeuvrable because they are smaller than the Mi-17, so will be more capable during the fighting, carrying soldiers, or cargo,” said one pilot, Zabihullah Dorandish.
+“Black Hawks are manoeuverable because they are smaller than the Mi-17, so will be more capable during fighting, carrying soldiers, or cargo,” said one pilot, Zabihullah Dorandish.

 The Afghan pilots are expected to begin flying their own missions in the Black Hawks by early next year, officials said.